-Nearly 29,000 students call themselves Wayne State Warriors.
-WSU is home to students from nearly every state and more than 70 countries — the most diverse student body among Michigan’s 15 public universities and a microcosm of the real world.
+Nearly 28,000 students call themselves Wayne State Warriors.
+WSU is home to students from nearly every state and 60 countries — the most diverse student body among Michigan’s 15 public universities and a microcosm of the real world.

 Wayne State students benefit from a traditional college experience in a nontraditional setting.
 You’ll walk from lecture halls to libraries to modern residence halls on tree-lined paths.
 But just a few steps away is a vibrant city bustling with entertainment and enrichment opportunities.
 Whether you immerse yourself in the sound of the world-renowned Detroit Symphony Orchestra, head down Woodward to cheer for the Tigers or catch a Broadway production at the Fox, there is plenty to see and do.

 Living on campus

 More Wayne State students are discovering how living on campus is helping them achieve personal and academic success.
 With less than a five-minute walk to classes, libraries and other important locations, living on campus offers convenience that you can’t find anywhere else.
 Our modern residence halls were all built after 2002 and feature the same comforts of home, including wireless internet, laundry rooms, workout facilities and various dining options.